-Form an expression · Cloudflare Magic Firewall docs
+Form an expression

 Rules are written as using the Cloudflare Rules language - a DSL intended to mimic Wireshark semantics.
 For more information, refer to the Rules language documentation.

-To start with a simple case, here's how you'd match a source IP:
+To start with a simple case, review below how you would match a source IP:

 ip.src == 192.0.2.0